Jlgtri/generators_lite/README.md

 - **convert_class_names**: If the class names should be converted to [camel case][camel-case-link].
 Disabling this option will prevent any changes to be made to the class names.
 Be certain to pass valid Dart names or the generation will be likely to fail.
-Defaults to `true`.
+Defaults to `false`.
 - **assign_field_types**: If the unknown field types should be resolved from default values.
 Defaults to `true`.
 - **include_null_fields**: If the fields with null values should be added in